-July 22 – The Shark Lady, Jess Keating (Shark Week Starts July 28th)
+July 22 – The Shark Lady, Jess Keating (Shark Week)

 Every year, my kids enthusiastically anticipate the arrival of Shark Week.
 Premiered in 1988, it’s the longest-running cable TV programming event in history.
-For one week, starting July 28th this year, Discovery Channel will show all the latest shark science documentaries, groundbreaking shark stories, and remarkable insights into the shark world.
-What amazes me the most is how quickly my kids memorize every little shark fact they hear and seem to remember it forever.
+For one week in July, Discovery Channel will show all the latest shark science documentaries, groundbreaking shark stories, and remarkable insights into the shark world.
+What amazes me the most is how quickly my kids memorize every little shark fact they hear and seem to remember them forever.

 Of course, Shark Week is better with a few good shark books.
 The Shark Lady is a powerful and inspiring true story about Eugenia Clark, a woman who devoted her life to studying sharks.
 Faced with enormous obstacles, Clark didn’t surrender but rolled up her sleeves and got to work breaking stereotypes about girls and sharks one myth at a time.
 The illustrations are beautiful, and the moment we saw this book, we knew we had to buy it.